ON NOT BEING GOOD

 “I was trying to kill myself so I could be with my mother,” says Denise, a teen patient of Eastern.
 “I love her a lot, and I don’t even know her, that’s what’s so funny.”
 Jerry, a patient at the same complex with muscular dystrophy, had not seen his parents since being dropped off two years before.
 “Three days after [being dropped off] … I was trying to call them at home and got somebody else who moved into our house, and six months later they wrote me a letter saying they were in Las Vegas, and they enclosed it with a check for $20.”
 By film’s end, both are out of the hospital, Jerry struggling to find a job and live on his own in Philadelphia, Denise’s whereabouts unknown.
 Children of Darkness runs the gamut of suffering, not just from patients but also from parents who are still present.
 “Why is this child?
 Why did God create it?
 That’s all I’ve always wondered,” says the mother of the autistic Billy.

 Through Kotuk and Chekmaya, mental illness is not one easily comprehended condition, but one with many hues and intensities, never requiring the same approach to management.
 This is shown by the counselors in Children of Darkness, who are given substantial screen time.
-The Elan administrators, for instance, are direct in their harshness; students who act like “a baby” are “screamed at,” students who act “a mature adolescent” are “talked to.”
+The Elan administrators, for instance, are direct in their harshness; students who act like “a baby” are “screamed at,” students who act like “a mature adolescent” are “talked to.”
 The staff at Eastern are more overrun and beleaguered, both by the demands of their patients and the outside indifference that had brought them under their care.

-Children of Darkness is also a film steeped in little details: Billy’s protective Giants football helmet, the charming Australia t-shirt worn by a near-catatonic Denise, an Elan student wearing a bunny costume as punishment for trying to run away, Brian smiling while his father talks to him during an outside visitation.
+Children of Darkness is also a film steeped in little details: Billy’s protective Giants football helmet, the charming Australia t-shirt worn by a near-catatonic Denise, an Elan student wearing a bunny costume and leg shackles as punishment for trying to run away, Brian smiling while his father talks to him during an outside visitation.
 These moments, great and small, form a parasitic attachment onto the viewer.
 Children of Darkness is at once irresistible and difficult to watch, and all for what it is not.
 It eschews the aloofness of Titicut Follies and the grandstanding of Geraldo’s exposé.
 It is not a work of gothic nonfiction but of colorful, unavoidable reality.

 But merely expositing a film doesn’t take us very far in answering why mental illness is used in political rhetoric at all.
 Contrast it, perhaps, against the use of cancer in the same way.
 When describing an opponent’s views as “cancerous to the body politic,” or some such, the metaphor speaker seeks to render them as dangerous to the point of being fatal if not neutralized soon.
 Mental illness, however, doesn’t work like cancer.
 It is not something that a sufferer can be entirely excised of in treatment.
 At best it is manageable.
 Saying one is mentally disordered by ideology, then, implies that one is hopeless, cannot be reasoned with, and so whose ideas are out of step and ultimately invalid.